 The L0 Series is a Japanese maglev train developed by the Central Japan Railway Company.
 It was unveiled in November 2012.
-It can be easily distinguished by it's extremely long nose (5 metres / 49 ft) that helps reduce drag, increase speed and decrease energy consumption.
+It can be easily distinguished by its extremely long nose (5 meters / 49 ft) that helps reduce drag, increase speed and decrease energy consumption.

 This train holds the land speed record at 603 km/h (375 mph) that was achieved on 21 April 2015.
-It broke the speed record of 581 km/h (361 mph) that was set by another Japanese maglev, the MLX01 in December 2003.
-Out of the top 10 fastest trains in the world, 5 are Japanese.
+It broke the speed record of 581 km/h (361 mph) set by another Japanese maglev, the MLX01, in December 2003.
+Out of the top 10 fastest trains in the world, five are Japanese.

-This train will start it's commercial operation on the Tokyo and Osaka.
-The operational speed will be 505 km/h (314 mph) and it will take only 40 minutes to go from Tokyo to Nagoya, covering 286 km / 178 miles), and 1 hour 7 minutes between Tokyo and Osaka.
+This train will start its commercial operation on the Tokyo and Osaka line.
+The operational speed will be 505 km/h (314 mph), and it will take only 40 minutes to go from Tokyo to Nagoya, covering 286 km / 178 miles), and 1 hour 7 minutes between Tokyo and Osaka.
 The first section to Nagoya is expected to be ready by 2027.
 There are currently 14 pre-production L0 Series maglevs being built.
 The complete Chūō Shinkansen maglev line is expected to cost $100 billion.

 L0 Series Maglev Stats:

 - Length of the Nose: 15 metres (49 ft)